openqasm/openqasm/source/language/types.rst

 Physical qubit constraints
 ..........................
-..
-TODO: Can physical qubits be used in a ``defgate``?
-My answer would be no.

 Physical qubits, by definition, reference particular hardware qubits.
 Circuit equivalence does not hold over permutations of physical qubit labels.
 Thus, physical qubits cannot be remapped by a